- About the Tray Menu Tickets Report

 -

-- Dining Area - sorts the report according to the delivery sequence set up for dining areas (including residence area enabled as a dining area for in-room service), and sub-sorted by tables, and further sub-sorted by seat number.
+- Dining Area - sorts the report according to the sort order of dining areas (including residence area enabled as a dining area for in-room service), then sub-sorted by tables, and then further sub-sorted by seat number.

 - Room - sorts the report according to the alphabetical/numerical order of residence areas.